djinna/docpad.gwenbell.com/src/documents/pages/buy.html.md

 pageOrder: 4
 ---

 I live out of one bag, and have for more than a year.
-This is in answer to the one questions I get most often: what do you carry with you?
+This is in answer to the one question I get most often: what do you carry with you?

 I prefer the question: what didn't you leave behind?
-These things, I didn't leave behind.
+These are the things I didn't leave behind.
 These products reflect craftsmanship, longevity and beauty.
 Side: I don't make any money off you spending yours on these things.

 + Bronners.
 I love it.
 I use it for everything.
 I took a 3 oz. bottle but wish I could have taken a gallon of the stuff.
+I hand washed my clothes with it, I wash my body with it, I would drink it in a pinch.

 + Sonicare toothbrush.
 Invest in your teeth and gums, you don't want to have to replace them.